-Decongestants may make your blood pressure and heart rate rise.
+- Decongestants may make your blood pressure rise.

-Decongestants may prevent your high blood pressure drugs from working properly.
+- Decongestants may prevent high blood pressure drugs from working properly.

 Some migraine headache drugs work by tightening blood vessels in your head.
 This relieves migraine pain.
 However, the medication also constricts blood vessels throughout your body.
-This makes your blood pressure rise, perhaps to dangerous levels.
+This can make blood pressure rise, perhaps to dangerous levels.